Foolproof Biscuit Making 101

-When a Cajun moves away from south Louisiana there is a need for much adjustment to the new culture.
-Being so satisfied with their surroundings right down to the climate, landscape, language, food, music, and its people can make a change to a new location a difficult task.
-Especially since there is no other place on earth like Acadiana and it's Cajuns.
+When a Cajun moves away from South Louisiana, they must make many adjustments to the new culture.
+Being so satisfied with their surroundings, right down to the climate, landscape, language, food, music, and its people, can make a change to a new location a difficult task.
+Especially since there is no other place on earth like Acadiana and its Cajuns.

 We are a people steeped in tradition with a love of living life to the full.
 I believe it comes down to a sense the Cajun people gained when finally finding a land to call their own.
-After being booted out from the northern French country our ancestors settled along beautiful south Louisiana.
+After being booted out of the northern French country, our ancestors settled in beautiful South Louisiana.
 Only God could provide such a place for such a people.
 After all, He's done this before, hasn't He?

 Culture Shock